Lino-DC/SDLC/README.md

 Perhaps most importantly, the planning stage sets the project schedule, which can be of key importance if development is for a commercial product that must be sent to market by a certain time.

+2.  #### Analysis
+The analysis stage includes gathering all the specific details required for a new system as well as determining the first ideas for prototypes.

+Developers may:

+    Define any prototype system requirements
+    Evaluate alternatives to existing prototypes
+    Perform research and analysis to determine the needs of end-users

+Furthermore, developers will often create a software requirement specification or SRS document.

+This includes all the specifications for software, hardware, and network requirements for the system they plan to build.
+This will prevent them from overdrawing funding or resources when working at the same place as other development teams.